Troy Graves: Arrest and trial

 On April 23, 2002, Fort Collins police arrested Graves for a series of six rapes near Colorado State University.
 Graves' DNA matched that of the Center City rapist and that left at Schieber's murder scene, a link made in May 2001 that had led law enforcement in both states to work together to create a list of individuals who had connections in Fort Collins and Philadelphia.
 Fort Collins authorities also linked Graves to at least one of the Colorado crimes through fingerprint evidence.

 Graves pleaded guilty to the Fort Collins assaults on May 17, 2002, and to the Philadelphia crimes on May 30, 2002, in order to prevent a possible death sentence in Philadelphia.
 He was sentenced to life in prison without possibility of parole in Colorado and 60 to 120 years in prison in Pennsylvania, but will serve his time in Colorado because he pleaded guilty there first.

-In popular culture
+Media

 Television shows about the case include: